VISIT SCHLOSS NEUSCHWANSTEIN CASTLE

 Hiking up is probably the most rewarding way to get to Neuschwanstein Castle.
-It takes about 45 minutes and it is an uphill, but easyish, hike.
-It is not one of those hikes that is supposed to take 45 minutes, but actually takes 60 minutes.
-I mostly dislike hiking, but this one was easily done and the path was super easy to walk.
+It takes about 45 minutes, and it is an uphill but easyish hike.
+It is not one of those hikes that are supposed to take 45 minutes but take 60 minutes – the path was super easy to walk.

-There is a bus just behind the Ticket Center that takes you up.
-From there, you need to walk another 5-10 minutes to either reach the Marienbrücke or the castle entrance, if you want to do the tour.
+There is a shuttle bus that takes you up.
+From there, you need to walk another 5-10 minutes to either reach the Marienbrücke or the castle entrance if you want to do the tour.

 Best Things to Do Around Neuschwanstein Castle